tengstrand/lein-polylith/readme.md

 ## Context

 When you have worked with the Polylith for a while, we believe you will soon find it very pleasant to work with.
 One reason is that you can start the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) once without the need to restart it.
-Another reason is that you have direct access to everything from one place, the *development environment*, which helps a lot.
+Another reason is that you have direct access to everything from one place, the *development environment*.

 Another slightly subtle detail is that the components via their interfaces give you *context*.
 This might sound like a small thing, but it is very helpful.
 It not just helps with the design of the system but it also improves the way you work with the code.

 Object oriented languages give you context by using objects.
-Let’s say you work in an object oriented language and that you want to save the object *user-to-be-saved*.
+Let’s say you work in an object oriented language and that you want to save the object *userToBeSaved*.
 If you type *userToBeSaved* followed by a “.”, the intellisense in the IDE will show you a list of available methods for that object, for example `persist`:
 ```bash
 userToBeSaved.persist(db)
 ```